Paappan: Plot

 The corpse of Superstar Ravi Varman is found in Pulimala forest.
 The Kerala Police headed by ASP Vincy Abraham investigate.
-She suspects Ravi's driver Bullet Rajan, after they discover Rajan's criminal history, his case was investigated by Vincy's estranged father CI Abraham Mathan Mathew aka Paappan.
+She suspects Ravi's driver Bullet Rajan, after they discover Rajan's criminal history, his case was investigated by Vincy's estranged father former CI Abraham Mathew "Mathan" alias Paappan.
 Inspecting the corpse, the cops discover it was Rajan, who was murdered, whilst Ravi is missing.
 During the postmortem, Vincy learns that Rajan was killed in a way to resemble a heart attack, she also learns there were female prints, along with Ravi's and Rajan's, in Ravi's car.
 Learning Ravi is shooting a film, Vincy's team interviews him, and Ravi reveals he was having an affair with actress Hiranmayi.

 Rajan had dropped them at his farmhouse and left to meet someone in Pulimala.
 He was shocked to learn of his death from the news.
-Vincy's team find a riddle 26 (written on Rajan's toes) and a double-edged dagger named Bull's eye dagger, they conclude a suspect named Iruttan Chacko is the serial killer.
-SP Bhaskar Shenoy appoints Paappan to investigate the case with Vincy.
+Vincy's team find a riddle 26 (written on Rajan's toes) and a double-edged dagger named Bull's eye dagger, they conclude that a recently-released-from-prison criminal named Iruttan Chacko is the killer.

+It is revealed that Paappan was dismissed from service several years earlier for trying to fabricate evidence to ensure that Chacko is sentenced to capital punishment.
+However, Paappan is held in high regard by the police officers who used to be his colleagues.
+SP Bhaskar Shenoy appoints Paappan unofficially to investigate the case with Vincy.
 The next morning, CI Soman's corpse is found in Trivandrum.
 Vincy learns that Soman was killed the same way as Rajan and had the number 8 written on him.
-It is revealed that Chacko killed Paappan's wife Nancy, when she tried to save Paappan from being killed.
-The dagger was missing, but Paappan planted a dagger and Chacko was imprisoned, but Paappan's ploy was discovered and was suspended by the police.
+It is revealed that Chacko was a serial killer whom Paappan was after during his service, and Chacko had accidentally killed Paappan's wife Nancy, when she tried to save Paappan from being killed by Chacko.
+The infamous dagger which was being used by Chacko to kill all his victims, gets lost in the hussle, and to overcome this technical hurdle and ensure that Chacko is hanged, Paappan fabricated a dagger.
+But Paappan's ploy was discovered in the trial court, and the court ordered him to be dismissed from service.
+Chacko was imprisoned for various other offences, but escaped conviction and capital punishment for many of his murders due to the absence of original dagger as evidence.